emilynordmann/AllOfUs-intro-to-r/docs/02-intro-to-r.md

 * `name` is <a class='glossary' target='_blank' title='A data type representing strings of text.' href='https://psyteachr.github.io/glossary/c#character'>character</a> (text) data.
 In order for R to recognise it as character data, it **must** be enclosed in double quotation marks `" "`.
 * `age` is <a class='glossary' target='_blank' title='A data type representing a real decimal number or integer.' href='https://psyteachr.github.io/glossary/n#numeric'>numeric</a> data.
 In order for R to recognise this as a number, it **must not** be enclosed in quotation marks.
 * `today` stores the result of the function `Sys.Date()`.
 This function returns your computer system's date.
 Unlike `name` and `age`, which are hard-coded (i.e., they will always return the values you enter), the contents of the object `today` will change dynamically with the date.
 That is, if you run that function tomorrow, it will update the date to tomorrow's date.
-* `christmas` is also a date but it's hard-coded as a very specific date.
+* `new_year` is also a date but it's hard-coded as a very specific date.
 It's wrapped within the `as.Date()` function that tells R to interpret the character string you provide as date rather than text.

 ::: {.try data-latex=""}